Lake County Bar Foundation

 ARTICLE III – BOARD OF TRUSTEES

 Section 1.
 DUTIES.
-The Board of Trustees shall have the duty of management of the regular affairs of the Foundation, raise funds, determine policy, authorize expenditures and be charged generally with the governance of the Foundation except as to those matters reserved to the general membership.
+The Board of Trustees shall have the duty of management of the regular affairs of the Foundation, including but not limited to raising funds, managing holdings, determining policy, authorizing expenditures and the general governance of the Foundation except as to those matters reserved by these By-Laws to the general membership of the Foundation.

 Section 2.
 OFFICERS AS TRUSTEES.
-The Board of Trustees shall consist of six Trustees and the five Officers, who shall also be Trustees.
-The President of the Foundation shall preside over the Board.
+Officers and Trustees of the Foundation shall be Attorney Members of the Lake County Bar Association in good standing.
+The Foundation Board of Trustees shall consist of no fewer than six Trustees and the five Officers, who shall also be Trustees.
+The President of the Foundation shall preside over the Board of Trustees.
 Trustees or Officers of the Foundation may also serve as Officers or Directors of the Association.

 Section 4.
 MEETINGS.
-Regular meetings of the Board of Trustees shall be held at such times and places and upon such notice as may be fixed by the Board.
+Regular meetings of the Board of Trustees shall be held at such times and places and upon such notice as may be fixed by the Board of Trustees.
 Special meetings may be held at any time upon the call of the President or any three of the Trustees, who shall give at least five (5) but not more than forty (40) days written notice of any special meeting stating the time, place and purpose thereof.
-At any meeting of the Board of Trustees, a majority thereof shall constitute a quorum.
-The act of a majority of the members of the Board of Trustees present at a meeting at which a quorum is present shall be the act of the Board.
+At any meeting of the Board of Trustees, six (6) Trustees inclusive of Officers shall constitute a quorum.
+The act of the Trustees undertaken at such a properly called and constituted meeting shall be the act of the Board.

-Section 6.
-TRANSITITION.
-Initially the six Trustees shall be selected in two groups: (a) three Trustees for a two year term, and (b) three Trustees for a one year term.
+Section 5.
+TRANSITION.
+Initially the six Trustees shall be selected in two groups: (a) three Trustees for a two-year term, and (b) three Trustees for a one-year term.
 Thereafter, each term shall be two years.
 Initially, the Past President will be selected by the Board of Directors of the Association.

 ARTICLE IV – OFFICERS AND DUTIES

 Section 1.
-OFFICES.
+OFFICES AND APPOINTMENT OF OFFICERS.
 The Officers of the Foundation shall consist of the President, Vice-President, Secretary, Treasurer and Past President.
-Each terms shall be two years and until their successors have been sworn.
+Each term shall be two years and until their successors have been sworn.
 The President shall succeed to the office of Past President.
-The President, Vice-President, Secretary and Treasurer shall be appointed by the Board of Directors of the Association.
+The President, Vice-President, Secretary and Treasurer shall be appointed by the Board of Directors of the Association upon advice of the current sitting Foundation President.
 Terms shall begin on the first Friday (after they have been sworn) in June of the year of their election.
-Vacancies shall be filled in the same manner.
+A mid-term vacancy in the Office of President shall immediately be filled by the Vice-President for the remainder of the current term; and in that event, the Office of Vice-President shall immediately be considered vacant.
+Mid-term vacancies of Officers other than President shall be filled, for the remainder of the current term, by appointment by the Board of Directors of the Association upon advice of the current sitting Foundation President.
+Vacancies in the Office of Past President shall not be filled.

 Section 2.
 PRESIDENT.
-The President shall preside at all meetings, shall supervise the regular activities of the Foundation, and such other duties as may be prescribed by the Board of Trustees.
-The President shall initiate and recommend programs and activities to further the interests of the Foundation and its members, act as Chair of the Board of Trustees, appoint the Chairs and members of committees, and supervise the regular operation of the Foundation.
-The President, with the approval of the Board, shall create such ad hoc committees as are deemed useful.
+The President shall preside at all meetings of the Board of Trustees.
+In the President’s absence, the Vice President shall preside.
+In the absence of the President and the Vice President, the President shall appoint another Officer as Chair pro tem.
+The President shall supervise the regular activities of the Foundation, and such other duties as may be prescribed by the Board of Trustees.
+The President shall initiate and recommend programs and activities to further the interests of the Foundation and its members, act as Chair of the Board of Trustees, and supervise the regular operation of the Foundation.
+The President, with the approval of the Board of Trustees, shall create such ad hoc committees as are deemed useful and appoint Foundation members to those committees, including a Chair

 ARTICLE V – EXECUTIVE DIRECTOR

-The Board of Trustees shall designate some suitable person to serve as Executive Director of the Foundation, which shall be, until otherwise decided by the Board of Trustees, the same person serving as Executive Director of the Association.
+The Board of Trustees shall designate a person to serve as Executive Director of the Foundation, who shall be, until otherwise decided by the Board of Trustees, the same person serving as Executive Director of the Association.
 The Executive Director shall perform all duties and responsibilities delegated by the Board of Trustees.

 ARTICLE VI – COMPENSATION